-Looking for the best Southwest Rapid Rewards Shopping deals to earn even MORE points for FREE flights?
+Looking for the best Southwest Rapid Rewards Shopping deals to earn MORE points for FREE flights?
 Rapid Rewards Shopping is one of the BEST ways to earn Southwest points that also qualify for the Southwest Companion Pass.
 Not all points qualify but most do!

 The portal allows you to earn points on purchases you would already be making for NO additional cost.
-And sometimes you can score a bank of points just for a cheap subscription to a newspaper, website or email!
+Sometimes you might score a boatload of points for a cheap subscription to a newspaper, website or email!

-Just don’t forget to cancel subscriptions after the promotional offers end, so you don’t pay a higher non-promotional subscription fee, if you don’t really want the subscription.
+Just please don’t forget to cancel subscriptions after the promotional offers end, so you don’t pay a higher non-promotional subscription fee, if you don’t really want the subscription.

 Here is a list, updated weekly, of the top points-earning opportunities on the portal.

-Want to get my weekly email that lists the best deals of the week, so you don’t miss out on points for free travel?
+Want to get the weekly email that lists the best deals of the week, so you don’t miss out on points for free travel?
 Sign up below!

 Our Assessment for the Week (Updated June 25, 2019)